Another atmospheric river is headed for California. What's behind these damaging storms?

 How common are they?

-There are seven atmospheric rivers present in the world at any given time – and they're not just in the West Coast of the U.S., according to the Weather Channel.
+There are seven atmospheric rivers present in the world at any given time — and they're not just on the West Coast of the U.S., according to the Weather Channel.

 In 2015, an atmospheric river that was more than 5,000 miles long accompanied a massive Atlantic storm called Storm Desmond, causing widespread flooding in the U.K., Ireland and Norway.